A 2Cat-inspired model structure for double categories: Quillen pairs between DblCat , 2Cat , and Cat

 We saw that the derived unit (resp.~counit) of the adjunction $\bbH\dashv \bfH$ (resp.~$L\dashv \bbH$) is levelwise a biequivalence.
 However, these adjunctions are not expected to be Quillen equivalences, since the homotopy theory of double categories should be richer than that of $2$-categories.
 This is indeed the case, as shown in the following remarks.

-\begin{rmk} The components of the (derived) counit of the adjunction $\bbH\dashv \bfH$ are not double biequivalences.
-To see this, consider the double category $\vtwo$.
-The component of the counit at $\vtwo$ is given by the inclusion
+\begin{rmk} The components of the derived counit of the adjunction $\bbH\dashv \bfH$ are not double biequivalences.
+To see this, consider the double category $\vtwo$ free on a vertical morphism.
+Since $\bfH\vtwo\cong \mathbbm{1}\sqcup \mathbbm{1}$ is cofibrant in $\TwoCat$, the component of the derived counit at $\vtwo$ is given by the component of the counit